 About Scott

-Scott holds a masters degree in Musicology (NIU) and a PhD in worship and church music ministry (SWBTS).
+Scott holds a masters degree in Theological Studies (SWBTS), a masters degree in Aesthetics (NIU), and a PhD in Worship Ministry (SWBTS).

 Biography